bigbluebutton/bigbluebutton.github.io/index.md

 BigBlueButton is an open source web conferencing system for online learning.

 BigBlueButton is **open source** project, which means you have full access to the [source code](http://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
-You can deploy your own BigBlueButton server (or 10 BigBlueButton servers if you want), customize it, and build upon it for your own project.
-If you are an administrator and want to setup a BigBlueButton server for your organization (perhaps you are looking to run a web conferencing system behind your firewall), you can [install BigBlueButton in about 15 minutes](https://github.com/bigbluebutton/bbb-install).
-Cool.
+You can setup your own BigBlueButton server in about [15 minutes](https://github.com/bigbluebutton/bbb-install) (or setup 10 BigBlueButton servers if you want).
+BigBlueButton also comes with a [Greenlight](https://github.com/bigbluebutton/greenlight), a simple front-end that gives you the ability to create rooms and manage recordings.

-Bigbluebutton is a **web conferencing system**, which means it implements all the core capabilities you expect from a commercial web conferencing system (but under an open source project).
-These capabilities include real-time sharing of
+Bigbluebutton is a **web conferencing system**, which means it implements all the core capabilities you would expect from a commercial web conferencing system (but available to you under an open source license).
+These capabilities include real-time sharing of audio, video, presentation, and your screen.

-* audio
-* video
-* presentation
-* screen

-BigBlueButton is designed for **online learning**, which means that while it offers the expected features of a web conferencing system, it focus especially on giving ways for a teacher to engage students -- such as with multi-user whiteboard and breakout rooms -- to help the online student learn.
+BigBlueButton is designed for **online learning**, which means that while it offers you all expected features of a web conferencing system, it has additional features to give teachers multiple ways to engage students in online learning.

+a tutoring session with the multi-user whiteboard or getting students to apply what they just learned in breakout rooms.

 ## Using BigBlueButton

-BigBlueButton does not require you to install any software.
-You click a link in your web browser, perhaps your joining an online office hour from your learning management system (LMS) or perhaps you've setup Green light as a simple to use front-end, and BigBlueButton runs within your web browser.
-BigBlueButton.
-There is no binary to download and install, no plug-in you have to run.
-For the desktop, we recommend Firefox and Chrome as they do a very good job of implementing the web real-time communication (WebRTC) libraries for sharing media.

-BigBlueButton runs within your phone or tablet without installing any application.
-Like running on the desktop, BigBlueButton uses your mobile browser.
-Specifically, it runs on any iOS 12.2+ and Android 6.0+ device.
+BigBlueButton sends and receieves audio/video using the built-in web real-time communication (WebRTC) libraries in modern web browsers.
+Thanks to these libraries, there is no plugin to download, not binary to install.
+We recommend Chrome and FireFox browsers as they have the best support for WebRTC.

+To join a BigBlueButton session, you click a link in your browser, such as clicking the 'Join' link in Greenlight.
+The BigBlueButton components download, run, and prompt you to share your microphone and join the session.

 Here is a screenshot of the BigBlueButton client running inside the Chrome browser.
 From left to right, the screenshot shows the User list (the list of users in the session), the chat area, the presentation area, and one shared webcam (you can have many shared webcams in a session).